Free City of Greyhawk: Early development

 In 1972, after seeing a demonstration of Dave Arneson's Castle Blackmoor game, game designer Gary Gygax agreed with Arneson to co-develop a set of rules for a game that would eventually become known as Dungeons & Dragons.
 Gygax liked the idea of a castle and dungeon that players could explore, and created his own imaginary place called Castle Greyhawk, which he used to test and develop the game.

 About a month after his first session, Gygax created the nearby city of Greyhawk, where the players' characters could sell their treasure and find a place to rest.
 The lands around Greyhawk gradually grew into an entire world as Gygax's players explored further and further afield.

 In 1980, Gygax published details of his home campaign in a folio called The World of Greyhawk.
 This was the first published information about the City of Greyhawk.

 The Free City of Greyhawk, Gem of the Flanaess, is the adventuring town that gives the World of Greyhawk setting its name.
 Game designer Ken Rolston comments: "The City of Greyhawk is an organism of systems within systems, with each system driven by its own motivations and personalities. [...]
 External politics are intertwined in the city’s internal affairs.
 Rival guilds compete for power and influence, and dark conspiracies fester beneath the streets, while less-weighty adventures may arise from the lighter aspects of civilized personal and commercial rivalries."

-The release of The World of Greyhawk (1980) was planned to begin a new emphasis on the Greyhawk campaign world, with plans for Minifigs of the UK working on an "Armies of Greyhawk" set of miniatures rules, while TSR was planning a "City of Greyhawk" folio, but none of these publications appeared.
+The release of The World of Greyhawk (1980) was intended to begin a new focus on the campaign world of Greyhawk, with plans for Minifigs of the UK to create an "Armies of Greyhawk" miniatures ruleset, and TSR to produce a "City of Greyhawk" folio, but none of these publications appeared.